wsxeert/cinemaApp/README.md

 __TheaterController__ responsible for CRUD operation of the Theater model to database.

-__ScheduleController__ responsible for CRUD operation of the Schedule model to database (this part user will be the schedule planner), shedule queries, seat reservation (book/buy).
+__ScheduleController__ responsible for CRUD operation of the Schedule model to database (this part user will be the schedule planner), schedule queries, seat reservation (book/buy).
 There will always cross-check with both Movie and Theater if infomation are valid during the operation. (example: we cant create schedule that movie name is not in the database, when create schedule that theater name not in the database.)

 ## View
-I only made some pages for testing the APIs, not much here. planning.php (/planning), to test APIs to MovieController, TheaterController, ScheduleController on Create/Update/Delete part. ticketing.php (/counter), to test APIs on booking/buying seats, cancel booking, etc.
+I only made some pages for testing the APIs, not much here.

+planning.php (/planning), to test APIs to MovieController, TheaterController, ScheduleController on Create/Update/Delete part.

+ticketing.php (/counter), to test APIs on booking/buying seats, cancel booking, etc.